mcelayir/mcelayir.github.io/_posts/2020-11-02-CI-CD-in-short.md

 ## Continuous Integration

 Developers push their code changes to a repository on a `Version Control System (VCS)`.
 The compliance of each change for integration is checked on the build server by building the code and running tests.
 If the checks are successful, the changes are integrated into the main code.
-In the end, the main branch on the VCS always contains the latest version of the tested code which can be released any time needed.

 <img src="https://s3.eu-central-1.amazonaws.com/tutorial.assets/cicd-in-short/ci.png"/>